SebastianMacaluso/ClusterTrellis/README.md

 ##### Fig. 2: Computing the partition function for the dataset {a,b,c,d}.
 Left: exhaustive computation, consisting of the summation of (2x4-3)!! =15  energy equations.
 Right: computation using the trellis.
 The sum for the partition function is over 2^{4-1} - 1 = 7 equations, each making use of a memoized partition function value.
 Colors indicate corresponding computations over siblings in the trellis.

+## Installation

+1. Clone the repository
+2. `make install` from main dir.

 ## Implementation on Ginkgo Jets

 Ginkgo is a toy model for jets physics that can be downloaded from [`Ginkgo`](https://github.com/SebastianMacaluso/ToyJetsShower).
 A detailed description of the model can be found in [`Ginkgo Notes`](https://www.overleaf.com/read/pmmcqhyfsctf).
 Also, details and examples on how to access the jet binary tree structure in [`binaryTreeStructure.ipynb`](src/binaryTreeStructure.ipynb).

 ### Partition function and maximum likelihood (MAP) hierarchy.

  The trellis implements a memoized dynamic program to compute the partition function and the MAP hierarchy.
-There are examples on how to run the algorithm and plot the results in [`Ginkgo_Trellis.ipynb`](src/Ginkgo_Trellis.ipynb).
+There are examples on how to run the algorithm and plot the results in [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb).